resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/generating_e_waybill.md

 **From e-Waybill menu --> Select Update Vehicle Info --> Update information in dialog and click update.**

 > There is a checkbox in the dialogs above for `Update e-Waybill Print/Data`.
-If you check this, we shall update the attachments of e-Waybill or Data concerning e-Waybill as per your preference from GST settings for e-Waybill.
+If you check this, we shall update the attachments of the e-Waybill or Data concerning the e-Waybill as per your preference from GST settings for e-Waybill.
 If `Attach e-Waybill Print After Generation` is enabled from GST Settings, new attachments will replace old attachments.

 ![Update Vehicle Info](./assets/update_vehicle_info.gif)

 ## Extend e-Waybill Validity
 The validity of e-Waybill can be extended between 8 hours before expiry time and 8 hours after expiry time.
 From the e-Waybill menu, Click on "Extend Validity".
-In the dialog box, enter the requiered details and specify the reason for the extentions and click Extend to extend the validity of the e-Waybill.
+In the dialog box, enter the required details, specify the reason for the extensions and click Extend to extend the validity of the e-Waybill.

 1. click on "Extend Validity"
 2. Update the required details in the dialog box.